lennyleadership/code_cokbuk/content.en/docs/01_R_codes/07_tidyup/18_move_column_to_the_front.md

 ---
 weight: 18
-title: Move a column to the left
+title: Move a column to the front
 authors: Lenny
 categories: null
 tags: